 Instructions

-- Mash (or rice) potato, then add 50 g salted butter and 30 ml double cream and stir through to combine
+- Mash (or rice) cooked potato, then add 50 g salted butter and 30 ml double cream - stir through to throughly combine

-- Mix through 135 g self raising flour and ¼ teaspoon white pepper using your hands, and form into a ball of dough
+- Mix through 135 g self raising flour and salt and white pepper using your hands, and form into a ball of dough

 - Roll out ball of dough on a floured surface and cut into desired shape, approx. ¾mm thick

-- Fry in a knob of butter (ideally wipe off the excess with kitchen paper before cooking) or dry fry on a good non-stick pan – 4 minutes on each side until golden brown
+- Fry in a knob of butter (ideally wipe off the excess with kitchen paper before cooking) or dry fry on a good non-stick pan on medium heat – approximately 4 minutes on each side until golden brown

 Alison Robertson says